MiniZinc/libminizinc/en/ide_basic_steps.rst

-Basic steps with the MiniZinc IDE
+First steps with the MiniZinc IDE
 =================================